Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-manually.md

 INFO [01-01|00:00:00.000] Set address                              name=PowerTON          addr=0xBcDfc870Ea0C6463C6EBb2B2217a4b32B93BCFB7
 ```

-Check the information of stake contract addresses with `getManagers` sub-command of `manage-staking` in Operator chaindata.
+Check if the information of stake contract address is included in the operator chaindata with `getManagers` sub-command of `manage-staking`.

 ```bash
 plasma-evm $ build/bin/geth --nousb \